samimhamza/laravel8_vue3_vue-router_bootstrap5_starter/README.md

      cp .env.example .env

-go to .env and setup your database
+go to .env and setup your database and then run the following commands

      php artisan migrate